 Final Thoughts

-At first, I wasn’t sure if this book was my jam.
+At first, I wasnβt sure if this book was my jam.
 I wanted more smut, less walking-through-magic-woods.
-But then I realized: this is a slow burn journey romance with a solid emotional core.
-Also, I had flashbacks to pre-judging The Viking’s Chosen, and I’m trying not to repeat that mistake.
+But then I realized: this is aΒ slow burn journey romanceΒ with a solid emotional core.
+Also, I had flashbacks to pre-judgingΒ The Vikingβs Chosen, and Iβm trying not to repeat that mistake.
+(You can check out the episode here for my thoughts on that one.)

-As mentioned, I bought the compilation (books 1–4), and I’m happy to report that things did heat up a little.
-There’s more action, slightly more spice, and yes — more awkward but earnest declarations of magical destiny.
-I still wouldn’t put this in the “fairy smut” realm, but I did thoroughly enjoy the ride.
+As mentioned, I bought the compilation (books 1β4), and I’m happy to report things did heat up a little.
+Thereβs more action, slightly more spice and, yes, more awkward but earnest declarations of magical destiny.
+I still wouldn’t put this in the “fairy smut” realm but I did thoroughly enjoy the ride.
 I don’t have plans to read the last four books as they focus on other characters but you may feel differently.

 If you enjoy excellent world building and fabulous character development in a fae realm setting, this series is excellently paced and a solid read.

 If you want to hear more of my thoughts on the book, you can listen to the podcast episode on your favorite podcast streaming service.
 Or click here for our in-house podcast player.
 I share my Romantic Reminder gleaned from Book 1 and you can find out if I won the episode Boobie Prize.
 Want to read the book for yourself?
-You can get it here.
+You can get it here or use one of the links below.
 Or, just go for the whole compilation volume here.
 And you can learn more about the author, Layla Harper, here.

 Have you read Fae King’s Temptation?
 Let me know your thoughts on this book in the comments!